santileortiz/minimal-flask/README.md

 # Minimal Flask

 Code of a very small Flask application.
-Packaged using wheel and deployed to run on gunicorn.
+Packaged using wheel and run in gunicorn.

 ## Local

-These set of commands build the wheel, install and run it from the current
+These set of commands build the wheel, install and run it from the current machine's enviroment:
-machine:

 ```bash
 $ ./pymk.py package